deeplearning540/deeplearning540.github.io/source/lesson04/content.rst

 Learning Objectives
 ===================

-* discuss true positive rate and true false positive rate
+* discuss true positive rate and false positive rate

-* explain how a cut-off value can be used to (for kmeans classification) can be used to produce a ROC curve
+* explain how a cut-off value (for kmeans classification) is used to produce a ROC curve

+* assert that a ROC curve is an envelope produced for a fixed test set

 * demo how to construct a ROC curve

+* contrast the difference between adding individual points into a ROC plot and producing a ROC curve

 * show `plot_roc_curve` in sklearn